TL;DR: Why High Achievers Feel “Not Enough” After Success…in 20 seconds.

 Instead of:

-“I’m not enough.”
+“I’m not enough”

-“I’m noticing the ‘not enough’ thought.”
+“I’m noticing the ‘not enough’ thought”

-It creates psychological space.
+This creates space.

 2. Regulate Before You Reason